 Some so-called “rules” of grammar don’t hold up under careful scrutiny.
 Such is the case with the oft-repeated statement “never end a sentence with a preposition.”

-In some cases a sentence-ending preposition is inappropriate because the preposition has no object:
+In some cases ending a sentence with a preposition is inappropriate because the preposition has no object:

 - Where is my wallet at?